Dental Care for Dogs and CatsLast updated: Aug 02, 2016

 This timeline is important because once tartar is present, most pets have to undergo anesthesia, dental cleaning, and polishing to remove it.
 Our focus needs to be on plaque prevention and removal.
 We can kill plaque bacteria with oral sprays, water treatments, and brushing.
 Killing the plaque will help prevent tartar buildup.
-Because plaque takes 3 to 5 days to calcify, we need to kill it 2 to 3 times a week.
+Because plaque takes three to five days to calcify, we need to kill it two to three times a week.
 Water treatments and oral treatments are both helpful.
 Once the plaque is killed, dry food chewing and brushing can easily remove it.

-- VET BASICS® Enzymatic Dental Chews for dogs is veterinarian recommended for daily use in fighting plaque and tartar buildup.
+- C.E.T® Enzymatic Oral Hygiene Chews for Dogs are veterinarian recommended for daily use in fighting plaque and tartar buildup.
 The new enzymatic technology in these chews combined with the natural scrubbing texture of rawhide work to remove plaque from canine teeth while controlling tartar buildup.
 The enzymatic action also controls the bacteria that cause bad doggy breath.
 These tasty chews are an easy first step toward a lifetime of great dental health for dogs and can be used safely with other dental products to optimize oral health.
-For cats, feed C.E.T.® HEXtra® Chews daily or give them hard kibble or biscuit daily.
+For cats, feed C.E.T.® IntelliDent Cat Bites daily or give them hard kibble or biscuit daily.

 - Brush their teeth twice a week.
 Brush in a circular motion with a Chlorhexidine toothpaste, like C.E.T.® Toothpaste.
 We recommend the C.E.T.® Toothbrush Kit which includes toothpaste, a dual-ended brush, and a fingerbrush.